reimagined/resolve/docs/tutorial.md

     {
       // The aggregate name
       name: 'ShoppingList',
-      // A path to the file that defines the aggregate's command handlers
+      // A path to the file that defines the aggregate's command handlers.
       commands: 'common/aggregates/shopping_list.commands.js',
     },
   ],